As you begin working with Payability you may come across some unfamiliar terms. To make it easier for you, here are some common terms explained.

 For more information about your Reserve, check out this Help article.

-This is the amount of your available balance that you have transferred to your bank account or pre-funded card.
+This is the amount of your available balance that you have transferred to your bank account.
+You can view your requested transfers under the transfer report.
+For more information on the transfer report check out this Help article.